A visa is a stamp or sticker, placed in the passport, granting permission from the embassy of a country for admission into the country.

 Types of Visas

 Depending on your type of trip and length of stay, your visa type may be different.
 U.S. citizens should visit the U.S. State Department website to find detailed information on the country they will be visiting.
-International students should contact the International Student Services Office (ISSO) to go over their visa options.
+International, permanent residents, and non-US citizens should contact the International Student Services Office (ISSO) to go over their visa options.

 In most cases, study abroad students will need a student visa to study outside of the U.S. but will not be able to apply for one until their program issues an official letter of acceptance.
 A student visa is issued by the embassy of the country where a student will be studying and is for a limited period of time.
 Some countries do not expect students to obtain a student visa before departure but may require that students file for a visa upon entry at the airport.
 In some instances, student visas can be expedited (for a fee) by special visa agencies.